Metric Units

 Related Topics

 There are several metric units utilized to measure area, mass, capacity, and length.
-For instance, millimeters, meters, centimeters, as well as kilometers are metric units of the measurement for length.
-Grams along with kilograms are the units used for measuring weights.
+For instance, millimeters, meters, centimeters, as well as kilometers are metric units of measurement for length.
+Grams, along with kilograms, are the units used for measuring weight.

 The table below shows the arrangement of metric units